rust-lang/book/second-edition/nostarch/chapter10.md

 Once we define `author_summary`, we can call `summary` on instances of the `Tweet` struct, and the default implementation of `summary` will call the definition of `author_summary` that we’ve provided.
+Because we’ve implemented `author_summary`, the `Summarizable` trait has given us the behavior of the `summary` method without requiring us to write any more code.

 ```
 let tweet = Tweet {